From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Hamiltonian mechanics

 (iii).
 As observed in Section \ref{sec-2-2}, every result presented here has a backward version (in the sense of backward mean derivatives with respect to the future filtration $\{\F_t\}$).
 Indeed, two forward-backward SDE systems for Bernstein diffusions on Euclidean space were derived in \cite{CV15}: one is under the past filtration and coincides with ours, whereas the other one is under the future filtration. \end{remark}

 There are some special cases which are of independent interests and have been considered in the literature.

-\begin{example}[Brownian reciprocal processes and Brownian bridges] Consider the case where $b\equiv 0$, $F\equiv 0$.
+\begin{example}[Brownian (free) reciprocal processes and Brownian bridges] Consider the case where $b\equiv 0$, $F\equiv 0$.
 In this case, $Y$ is a Brownian motion on $M$, so we call $X$ a Brownian reciprocal process.
 In particular, the Brownian bridge from $q_1$ to $q_2$ of time length $T>0$ is driven by the It\^o SDE \eqref{diff-bridge} where $X(0) = q_1$, $b\equiv 0$ and $u$ satisfies the backward heat equation \eqref{Kolmogorov-eqn} with $F\equiv0$ and final value $u(T,x) = \delta_{q_2}(x)$.
 See also \cite[Theorem 5.4.4]{Hsu02}.
-Therefore, Brownian bridges can be understood as stochastic Hamiltonian flows of the second-order Hamiltonian $H(x,p,o) = \frac{1}{2} g^{ij}(x) p_ip_j - \frac{1}{2} g^{ij}(x) \Gamma_{ij}^k(x) p_k + \frac{1}{2} g^{ij}(x) o_{ij}$, compared with geodesics as Hamiltonian flows of the classical Hamiltonian $H_0(x,p) = \frac{1}{2} g^{ij}(x) p_ip_j$ (cf. \cite[Theorem 3.7.1]{AM78}).
-Here the second-order Hamiltonian $H$ is in fact the $g$-canonical lift of $H_0$ that will be defined in forthcoming Section \ref{sec-6-6}.
-Therefore, we may say that Brownian bridges are ``stochastization'' or ``stochastic deformation'' of geodesics.
+Thus, Brownian bridges are understood as stochastic Hamiltonian flows of the 2nd-order Hamiltonian $H(x,p,o) = \frac{1}{2} g^{ij}(x) p_ip_j - \frac{1}{2} g^{ij}(x) \Gamma_{ij}^k(x) p_k + \frac{1}{2} g^{ij}(x) o_{ij}$, compared with geodesics as Hamiltonian flows of the classical Hamiltonian $H_0(x,p) = \frac{1}{2} g^{ij}(x) p_ip_j$ (cf. \cite[Theorem 3.7.1]{AM78}).
+Here, the 2nd-order Hamiltonian $H$ is the $g$-canonical lift of $H_0$.
+We can also say that Brownian bridges are ``stochastization'' or ``stochastic deformation'' of geodesics, cf. Example \ref{exmp-BM}.
 Relations between geodesics and Brownian motions have attracted many studies.
 For example, one can find various interpolation relations between geodesics and Brownian motions in \cite{ABT15,Li16}. \end{example}

 \begin{example}[Euclidean quantum mechanics {\cite{CZ03,AYZ89,ARZ06}}] It is insightful to consider the case $M=\R^d$ and $b\equiv 0$.
 The Riemannian metric under consideration is the flat Euclidean one.
 To catch sight of the analogy with quantum mechanics, we involve the reduced Planck constant $\hbar$ into the second-order Hamiltonian $H$ of \eqref{exmp-Hamiltonian}, so that